The Hidden Cost of Missing Alt Text (And How to Fix It)

 Option 2: Automated Enforcement

-Use a tool that catches missing alt text automatically.
-Alt Text Reminder does exactly this:
+Use a tool that catches missing alt text automatically:

 - Warn Mode: Shows a warning but lets you publish.